Elizabeth Holloway Marston

-She is also credited as the inspiration for her husband's comic book creation Wonder Woman, a character fashioned on their polyamorous life partner, Olive Byrne.
+She is also credited as an inspiration for her husband's comic book creation Wonder Woman, along with their polyamorous life partner, Olive Byrne.

 Early life

 Marston was born Sarah Elizabeth Holloway on the Isle of Man, to William George Washington Holloway (died February 13, 1961), an American bank clerk, and his English wife, Daisy (née De Gaunza; died July 19, 1945), who had married in England in 1892.
 After her family moved to the United States, Sarah was raised in Boston, Massachusetts.
 Her nickname was "Sadie".
 She eventually discarded her forename in favor of her middle name, Elizabeth, by which she would become known.